-Through the union there are no charges against any of our members who are on the executive com mittee of the M. R. C., and if the officers of our district and international union does not deem it a breach of the constitution of our union to organize such a conference, and to be on the executive consisting of such conferences---if they do not forbid mittee of such conferences-if they do not form the local union relief committees to receive help from the M. R. C., then we feel that the conference has all the right in the world to speak in the name of the striking miners and their families of western Pennsylvania, despite the denials of Brother Mur-ray, which we don't know officially.
+Through the union there are no charges against any of our members who are on the executive committee of the M. R. C., and if the officers of our district and international union does not deem it a breach of the constitution of our union to organize such a conference, and to be on the executive committee of such conferences-if they do not forbid the local union relief committees to receive help from the M. R. C., then we feel that the conference has all the right in the world to speak in the name of the striking miners and their families of western

+Pennsylvania, despite the denials of Brother Murray, which we don't know officially.